 Palliative care is a total-care concept for children with complex health care needs.
 When a child has a life-limiting illness, helping patients and families carry on with everyday life is an important step in the treatment process.

-Our team consists of doctors, nurse practitioners, child life specialists, social workers, therapists, chaplains and counselors depending on the child’s needs.
-The goal is to maintain quality of life for the child and family as well as relieving suffering and providing support throughout the course of a child’s illness and treatment.
+Our team consists of doctors, nurse practitioners, child life specialists, social workers, therapists, chaplains and counselors.
+Our goal is to maintain quality of life for the child and family.
+We also aim to relieve suffering and provide support throughout the course of a child’s illness and treatment.

 - Easing pain and other symptoms